zr-tex8r/BXcjkjatype/README.md

     codepoint value. `\UTF{5B57}` is equivalent to `\Unicode{"5B}{"57}`.

-  * `\CJKforce{<character>...}`: Afterwards Treats the characters given in the argument as CJK characters (printed using Japanese fonts).
+  * `\CJKforce{<character>...}`: Afterwards Treats the characters given in the argument as CJK characters (printed using CJK fonts).

   * `\CJKunforce{<character>...}`: Cancels the effect of the `\CJKforce` command.